The Invitation (2022 film)

 The Invitation is a 2022 American horror thriller film directed by Jessica M. Thompson and written by Blair Butler.
-The film stars Nathalie Emmanuel and Thomas Doherty.
-Inspired by the novel Dracula by Bram Stoker, the film follows a young woman who, following her mother's death, meets long-lost family members for the first time, only to discover the dark secrets they carry with them.
+It stars Nathalie Emmanuel and Thomas Doherty.
+Inspired by the novel Dracula by Bram Stoker, it follows a woman who, after her mother's death, meets long-lost family members and discovers the dark secrets they carry.

-Originally titled The Bride, the film was produced by Sam Raimi and Robert Tapert's Ghost House Pictures, with Butler writing the script.
+Originally titled The Bride, it was produced by Emile Gladstone through his Latchkey Productions, Sam Raimi and Robert Tapert's Ghost House Pictures, with Butler writing the script.
 However, Raimi and Tapert exited due to scheduling conflicts.
 By 2020, the film's director, producer and new title were announced.
 Casting occurred from May to October 2021, with filming beginning that September in Budapest.

 The Invitation was released theatrically in the United States on August 26, 2022, by Sony Pictures Releasing.
-It received generally negative reviews from critics, praising Emmanuel's acting but criticizing the story, screenplay, and horror elements.
-The film was a box office success grossing $33 million worldwide on a $10 million budget.
+The film received generally mixed-to-negative reviews, with critics praising Emmanuel's acting but criticizing the story, screenplay, and horror elements.
+The film was a box office success, grossing $38 million worldwide on a $10 million budget.